nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/segmented-bar.md

 ---
 title: SegmentedBar
 apiRef: http://docs.nativescript.org/api-reference/modules/_ui_segmented_bar_.html
-contributors: [MisterBrownRSA, rigor789, eddyverbruggen]
+contributors: [MisterBrownRSA, rigor789, eddyverbruggen, ikoevska]
 ---

-The SegementedBar component gives you a simple way to display a collection of tabbed views for discrete selection.
+`<SegmentedBar>` is a UI bar component that displays a set of buttons for discrete selection.
+Can show text or images.

+As opposed to `<TabView>`:
+* The position of `<SegmentedBar>` is not fixed.
+* You can place and style it as needed on the page or inside additional app elements such as hamburger menus.
+* You need to handle the content shown after selection separately.

 ---
 ```html